An amendment to the city housing code that requires smoke detectors in all bedrooms is in effect.

-As of Feb.
-18, the housing code requires “each room designated for sleeping purposes, or used for sleeping more than occasionally, or listed as a bedroom on a set of plans and each story, excluding crawl space and attic space, shall be required to contain a smoke detector located on the ceiling and no closer than 12 inches to the intersection of the wall and the ceiling.”
+The housing code requires “each room designated for sleeping purposes, or used for sleeping more than occasionally, or listed as a bedroom on a set of plans and each story, excluding crawl space and attic space, shall be required to contain a smoke detector located on the ceiling and no closer than 12 inches to the intersection of the wall and the ceiling.”

 Battery-powered smoke detectors are acceptable.
 They are available at home-improvement and hardware stores starting at under $10.

 Ritchie Brooks, the director of neighborhood services, said, “If a fire starts at night inside a bedroom with the door closed, it can be too late before enough smoke seeps out to activate a smoke alarm in the hall.